daattali/beautiful-jekyll/_posts/2020-08-22-how-to-create-minimal-wardrobes-for-kids-on-a-budget.md

 ## Shop your home.

 Oftentimes, we’ve found we’ve had more than enough in our own home.
 Either from older siblings or from clothes packed away or just extra laying around.
-Check to see what’s in the closet and make do with what’s there.
+Check to see what’s in the closet and make do with what’s there first.
+Shopping your home for creating minimalist wardrobes for your kids will help you save money long term!
+Seeing what's there first will also prevent you from buying anything you may already have.

 ## Reduce what’s needed.